Aloma Shim and Manufacturing (an ISO 9001:2008 registered company) provides you with a partner that is a proven leader in the

 laser cutting industry.
 No job is too large or too small.
 Prototypes,

 short-runs, long-runs, and contract manufacturing are all welcome.
-Our five high speed laser cutting centers give
+Our six fully automated high speed Fiber and CO2 laser cutting centers give

-us exceptional laser cutting capabilities for intricate shapes using many types of material
+us exceptional laser cutting capabilities for intricate shapes using many types of materials

 with very short set-up times.
 (Our laser cutting exhibits great versatility: ferrous metals,